 It is National Oceanography Centre’s policy to conduct all of our business in an honest and ethical manner.
 We are committed to acting professionally, fairly and with integrity in all our business dealings and relationships, no matter where in the world this takes place and with anyone we come into contact with.

-At the National Oceanography Centre we are committed to providing high standards of service across all areas, however we recognise that sometimes things do not go as anticipated.
 This page outlines the procedures allowing you to raise any problems or concerns about our organisation and staff.
 We take complaints about our work, staff and levels of service very seriously.
-If you are not satisfied, please follow the process for raising a formal complaint
+If you are not satisfied, please follow the process for raising a complaint.

-If you have a complaint, we suggest you first contact the person who you dealt with originally to try and resolve your complaint.
-However, if you are still not satisfied or would prefer to escalate your complaint, you may ask for it to be forwarded to a team leader or line manager.
+In the first instance, contact the person who you dealt with originally to try and resolve the matter.
+However, if you are still not satisfied or would prefer to escalate your complaint, you may ask for it raised as a formal complaint.